 While your air conditioner is built to withstand the elements, including heavy showers and hail damage, sometimes you need to call your AC repair technician to inspect possible damage.
 If your air conditioner sits in standing water, due to a torrential downpour or other unexpected issues, it can cause significant damage to the moving parts and electrical sections.
-The water usually has to reach about 15 inches in depth to affect your air conditioning system, but if there has been any flooding whatsoever, call Broad Ripple Service Experts Heating & Air Conditioning for a safety inspection right away.
+The water usually has to reach about 15 inches in depth to affect your air conditioning system, but if there has been any flooding whatsoever, call Broad Ripple Service Experts for a safety inspection right away.

 If severe storms or flooding caused your AC system to sit in standing water, there are a few things we recommend doing to avoid additional damage or dangerous conditions:

 - Disable all the electrical switches to your air conditioner.
 If you are not comfortable doing this, you can call your AC maintenance company to help assist you with the process.